 You can derive new variables based on existing variables in a dataset.
 The following methods are available to derive variables.

 Derive variable from filter – You can create a dichotomous variable based on a filter – all rows that match the filter definition will be shown as Selected, whereas non-missing rows that do not match the definition will be shown as Other.
-This see Building Filters for more information.
+See Building Filters for more information.

 Combine categories – Derive a variable by combining categories from an existing categorical, multiple response, or array variable.
 For example, starting with a variable that recorded people’s opinions on issues on a scale from 1-10, you could derive a variable that combines the “1-3” responses into “Disagree”, “4-7” into “Unsure”, and “8-10” into “Agree”.
 The type of variable created will be the same as the type of the variable it is based on.
 Click New Variable at the bottom of the variable list and select Combine categories to get started.
 See Combining Categories